reinvantveer/ld-transformer/README.md

 - [ ] Plugin for generic WKT reprojection from/to any CRS
 - [ ] Plugin for prefixing values to URIs
 - [ ] Plugin for nesting keys and objects
+- [ ] Support for csv delimiter detection